pentestfunctions/ChatGPT-Discord-Tampermonkey/README.md

 ## 📝 Note

 Any message containing `!askgpt` will trigger the script.
 It sends the message to ChatGPT and forwards the response back to the Discord server via a POST request.
+- It first takes the most recent messages in a discord server as they come in and sends them to the flask app.
+- The flask app then takes that input and handles it to ChatGPT.
+- It then sends a post request to the discord channel with the response.